ZhipengCai/Demo---Practical-optimal-registration-of-terrestrial-LiDAR-scan-pairs/README.md

 Contact
 =======
 Homepage:[https://zhipengcai.github.io/](https://zhipengcai.github.io/)

 Email: zhipeng.cai@adelaide.edu.au

-Do not hesitate to contact the authors if you have any question or find any bugs.
+Do not hesitate to contact the authors if you have any question or find any bugs :)

 Algorithm overview
 ==================